chriz2600/DreamcastHDMI/README.md

     - [Issue #4: 31KHz 480p output has display area shifted left](https://github.com/chriz2600/DreamcastHDMI/issues/4)

         Horizontal position for VGA can now be set in the OSD (Advanced Video Settings).
-There is also an *auto* option which detects the correct position, if a image with non-black pixels on the edges is detected.<br>
+There is also an *auto* option which detects the correct position, if an image with non-black pixels on the edges is detected.<br>
         *Default position (0) is now correct for almost all commercial games*

     **Big thanks to [rdaviesuk](https://github.com/rdaviesuk) for reporting!**